Best SSDs for Remote Workers: Speed and Reliability in 2026

 • Compact and light enough to attach to a keychain or drop in a shirt pocket

-• 3-meter drop resistance handles the rough treatment of daily bag-to-desk commuting
+• 3-meter drop resistance handles the rough treatment of daily bag-to-desk transport

 • USB-C native connection works directly with modern laptops without adapter hunting